Ampofo-lang/Udacity-Bikeshare-Project/README.md

-PROJECT TITLE - Udacity-Bikeshare-Project
+PROJECT TITLE
+Udacity-Bikeshare-Project
+DATE CREATED
-Date Created  - November 27, 2019
+ November 27, 2019

 DESCRIPTION

 Exploring the US Bikeshare Data from these cities: Chicago, New York City and Washington.
+The Python script contains calculated statistics and a built interactive environment where a user chooses the data and filter for a dataset to analyze.

 References